-CANBERRA, Australia (AP) — Australia's highest-paid public servant announced his resignation Thursday, two weeks after the revelation that he made 5.6 million Australian dollars ($4.3 million) last year sparked a public furor and created a political headache for the government.
+CANBERRA, Australia (AP) — Australia's highest-paid public servant announced his resignation on Thursday, two weeks after a revelation that he made 5.6 million Australian ($4.3 million) last year sparked a public furor.

-Australia Post managing director Ahmed Fahour said he was quitting the national mail service on the same day the government-owned corporation announced a profit of AU$131 million for the six months through December.
-The figure was a big jump from the AU$16 million profit the corporation made in the same period a year earlier.
+Australia Post managing director Ahmed Fahour said he was quitting the national mail service on the same day the government-owned corporation posted a profit of AU$131 million for the six months through December.
+The figure was a big jump from the AU$16 million profit the corporation made in the same half a year earlier.

-The Lebanese-born former banker said he was leaving because Australia Post had transformed from a traditional mail service to a parcel and e-commerce business during his seven years at the helm.
+The Lebanese-born former banker, 50, said he was leaving because Australia Post had transformed from a traditional mail service to a parcel and e-commerce business during his seven years at the helm.

-His resignation was not caused by the public outrage over his high salary, he said.
+His resignation was not caused by the widespread public outrage at his high salary, he said.

 "Clearly, this has been a very difficult and emotional decision for me and my family.
 But I've come to the conclusion that the timing is right.
 As the half-year results show, the transformation has worked," Fahour said.